 Yes.
 Oshio Clinic adheres to the CTCMA clinical safety guidelines and obtains informed consent with each patient.
-All precautions are taken to ensure safety, this means the environment and equipment within our space is kept to ensure patient and practitioner safety.
+All precautions are taken to ensure safety, this means the environment and equipment within our space are kept to ensure patient and practitioner safety.
 We have maintained this safe environment since 1999.
 As we are creating a healing space for persons with compromised health, there are many precautions that must be taken.
 We outline these in our informed consent waiver.
 Each patient is aware and must adhere to the following:

 i.
 Each patient must understand that some of the techniques used under the scope of Traditional Chinese Medicine include: Acupuncture —-the use of sterile, single-use needles to penetrate the skin; Acupressure, the Electrical stimulation of needles, Cupping, Moxibustion, Gua sha, and Tui na.
-Before any of these procedures are performed, the practitioner or the student will discuss treatment options and only proceed if consent is given by patient.
+Before any of these procedures are performed, the practitioner or the student will discuss treatment options and only proceed if consent is given by the patient.

 ii.
-The practitioner or student intern will inform the patient of the risks and symptoms of treatments, which can include, but are not limited to: slight pain, light-headedness or nausea, soreness, bruising, bleeding or discolouration of the skin, and the possibility of other unforeseen risks.
-These side affects are usually short-term and part of the healing process.
+The practitioner or student intern will inform the patient of the risks and symptoms of treatments, which can include, but are not limited to: slight pain, light-headedness or nausea, soreness, bruising, bleeding or discoloration of the skin, and the possibility of other unforeseen risks.
+These side effects are usually short-term and part of the healing process.
 Each patient must freely accept the risks involved with the treatment procedure.

 iii.
 Each patient must inform the practitioner if they; currently have or are developing any major health issues, suffer from any type of major bleeding disorder, take anti-coagulant medications, or have a pacemaker.

 iv.
-The patient must understand that they must let my practitioner or the student know if they are carrying, or believe to have any infectious agents, including but at not limited to HIV, TB and Hepatitis.
+The patient must understand that they must let my practitioner or the student know if they are carrying, or believe to have any infectious agents, including but at not limited to HIV, TB, and Hepatitis.
 In some cases where cross-infection is high, the practitioner or the student may withhold treatment.

 v.
 The patient must understand that there are no guarantees for the results of treatments.
 TCM does not necessarily provide an instant cure.
 The length of treatment depends on many factors, including the severity of the condition.
-In some cases symptoms may temporarily worsen before they begin to improve.
+In some cases, symptoms may temporarily worsen before they begin to improve.

 4. How Does Acupuncture Work?

 Much research has been done by scientists about how acupuncture works.
 The most widely accepted theory is of energy, called ‘Qi’ in Chinese.
-In Chinese medicine, it is believed that there is an universal life energy ‘Qi’ in every living creature.
+In Chinese medicine, it is believed that there is universal life energy ‘Qi’ in every living creature.
 This energy is circulating in regulated patterns throughout the body along specific pathways that are called ‘Meridians”.
 So far, 14 meridians have been identified throughout the human body.
 These meridians conduct the flow of the vital energy ‘Qi’.
 As long as this energy flows freely throughout the meridians, health is maintained.
-When this flow is disrupted or blocked, then pain and illness will occur, just like rivers that are blocked and cause flood.
+When this flow is disrupted or blocked, then pain and illness will occur, just like rivers that are blocked and cause the flood.
 By inserting needles into the selected points in the meridians, the normal flow of the energy can be restored, and thus the health brought back to the

 5. How Is The Treatment Carried Out?

-In acupuncture, 1~36 very fine needles are inserted into the acupuncture points of body.
+In acupuncture, 1~36 very fine needles are inserted into the acupuncture points of the body.
 The needles are left in places for 20~30 minutes(sometimes longer or shorter duration, depending on patient’s needs), manipulated by hands or electrical stimulation during the course of treatment, producing a beneficial effect on other related parts of the body.
-The number of needles required and the length of time needles are left in body depends on the problem and is decided during the consultation with the
+The number of needles required and the length of time needles are left in the body depends on the problem and is decided during the consultation with the

 6. Is Acupuncture Painful?